localryu/TIL/README.md

 # TIL
-This repo for what i learned
+This repo for what i learned and read